Lea Bondi

 Lea Bondi, later Lea Jaray or Lea Bondi-Jaray (12 December 1880 – 1969) was an Austrian art dealer and art collector who was forced to emigrate to Great Britain due to Nazi persecution after the annexation of Austria to the Nazi German Reich.
 The Würthle Gallery, which she ran, was "Aryanized" by Nazis and her art collection, including the Portrait of Wally by Egon Schiele, extorted.

 Biography

 Family

 Lea Bondi was born into a German-Jewish merchant family in Mainz who moved to Vienna in the mid-1880s.
 Her parents were Marcus Bondi (1831–1926) and Bertha nee Hirsch (1842–1912).
-She had 16 siblings, eight brothers, eight sisters.
+She had 15 siblings, eight brothers, seven sisters.